bottlenoselabs/sokol-cs/README.md

 `sokol-cs` uses [calendar versioning](https://calver.org) and [semantic versioning](https://semver.org) where appropriate.
 For example, the version scheme used for native shared libraries such as `sokol_gfx` is `YYYY.MM.DD` and the version scheme for C# projects is `MAJOR.MINOR.PATCH-TAG`.

-### Semantic Versioning
+### Releases

-[`GitVersion`](https://github.com/GitTools/GitVersion) is used to determine the exact semantic version for each automated build.
-When a version is suitable for a release a Git tag is created.
+When a version of the repository is suitable for a release a Git tag is created.
 For a complete list of the release versions, see the [tags on this repository](https://github.com/lithiumtoast/Sokol.NET/tags).

 ## License